mcvta/WaterPythonTemp/README.md

 The machine learning models hyperparameter optimization was implemented with the Tree-structured Parzen Estimators algorithm (TPE) (Bergstra et al 2011).
 The python code implementation of TPE with the Hyperot algorithm (Bergstra et al 2013) is also available.

 The raw training datasets were modified with an under/oversampling technique.
 100 different training datasets are derived for each station from the initial dataset through the application of the Synthetic Minority Over-Sampling Technique for regression with Gaussian Noise (SMOGN) (Branco et al. 2017).
 The python code implementation of SMOGN is also available.
-This code applies the TPE algorithm; SMOGN and runs a random forest regressor.
+This code applies the TPE algorith, SMOGN and runs a random forest regressor.

 Additionaly, we have included the python code that was used to quantify the features importance with a random forest regressor (_vide_ [sklearn webpage](https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html)).
 The random forest regressor with the following parameters: n_estimators = 50, max_depth = 485, min_samples_split = 5, max_features = 'auto', bootstrap = True; was the best performing model for stations with 98% of missing data. (_vide_ Almeida and Coelho, 2022).